MallocSecurity/sdk/docs/api-reference/authentication.md

-# 🧩 Initialization & Authentication
+# 🧩 Initialization

-The Malloc SDK handles authentication internally and does not require client-side token management.
-To start using its features, simply initialize the SDK once in your application's Application class.
+To start using the Malloc SDK features, you will need to initialize the SDK in your application's Application class using the API key that was provided to you.
 ## 🔧 Initialization Setup

 To begin using `MallocSDK`, you must initialize it once in your `Application` class.
 This setup connects the SDK with your API key and prepares it for future security and privacy operations.